Chan Sai Kau

 Chan Sai Kau (陳世九, born 26 August 1952) is a retired Hong Kong professional football player.
-He is regarded as one of the best defenders in the 1970s.
 He played for South China for many years.
 He then transferred to Happy Valley with teammates Choi York Yee and Fung Chi Ming in 1978-79 season by signing a contract of HKD$5,500 per month.
 This was a big contract value at the time.

 In 1977-78 season, he helped South China to create the record of unbeaten in Hong Kong First Division League for the season.
 It was the first time ever that a team achieved this record.

 He represented Hong Kong to compete in the first Guangdong-Hong Kong Cup in 1978-79.